FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargefrequency.md

 Charge Frequency indicates how often a charge will occur.
 Along with the [charge period](#glossary:chargeperiod) related columns, the Charge Frequency is commonly used to understand recurrence periods (e.g., monthly, yearly), forecast upcoming charges, and differentiate between one-time and recurring fees for purchases.

+---
+The ChargeFrequency column adheres to the following requirements:

+* ChargeFrequency is RECOMMENDED to be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset).
+* If present, the column MUST conform to the following additional requirements:
+  * ChargeFrequency MUST be of type String.
+  * ChargeFrequency MUST NOT be null.
+  * ChargeFrequency MUST be one of the allowed values.
+  * ChargeFrequency MUST NOT be "Usage-Based" if [ChargeCategory](#chargecategory) is "Purchase".

+---
 The ChargeFrequency column adheres to the following requirements:

 * The ChargeFrequency column is RECOMMENDED be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) and MUST NOT be null.